What you need to know about walking a dog in the rain

 How to train a dog to walk in the rain

 You can train a dog to become more comfortable with the rain by using praise and treats.
-You can begin with short intervals of being out in the rain – talk calmly to your dog to sooth its anxiety and give it plenty of praise.
+You can begin with short intervals of being out in the rain.
+Talk calmly to your dog to soothe its anxiety and give it plenty of praise.
 Prolong the time spent outside gradually.

-You can give treats when they relieve themself and when you go back home.
-Eventually, your dog will begin to associate a walk in the rain with the pleasant experience of getting plenty of praise from you and some tasty treats.
+You can give them treats when they relieve themself and when you go back home.
+Eventually, your dog will begin to associate a walk in the rain with the pleasant experience of getting praise and some tasty treats.

 Doggy rain gear can also help.
 Raincoats and booties are a great way to help your dog stay dry.

-In fact, with almost a third of our survey respondents saying that wet paws in the home or the car was the worst thing about rainy dog walks, boots and coats could keep pet parents happier too.
+In fact, almost a third of our survey respondents said that wet paws in the home or the car were the worst thing about rainy dog walks.
+Dog boots and coats could keep pet parents happier too.

 A huge 40% of people said wet dog smell was the worst thing about walking their dog in the rain, so what's the answer to a pongy, puddle-obsessed pooch?

-A large umbrella that you can hold over both yourself and your dog might also be helpful, but you may not always be able to use one if it’s too windy, so it’s best to help your dog get used to the rain – and give them somewhere to get themselves warm and dry as soon as you get home to give your nostrils a break.
+A large umbrella that you can hold over both yourself and your dog might also be helpful.
+But you may not always be able to use one if it’s too windy, so it’s best to help your dog get used to the rain.
+You should give them somewhere to get themselves warm and dry as soon as you get home to give your nostrils a break.

 If you're worried your dog might not be healthy enough to go out in the rain, speak to your vet for advice.
 If you need further help training your dog to go to the toilet in the rain, consult an animal behaviourist.